PA2TG (Trevor Gale)'s Station News Page.

 You can view it (it is approximately 4 minutes long) by clicking this link here.

-There is now a new section in the PA2TG set of pages, one devoted to occasional device data and datasheets, and this can be accessed from the main PA2TG intro page - the one you came here from.
+There is now a section in the PA2TG set of pages, one devoted to occasional device data and datasheets, and this can be accessed from the main PA2TG intro page - the one you came here from.

 Now next, the original 10 GHz ATV (Amateur TeleVision) transmitter driver and P.A. have been finally installed, and the driver itself has been partially upgraded.
 The original driver prototype modelled by my good theatre/photo friend can be seen below on the left and the somewhat revised version of that in actual use can be seen aside below on the right (enlarge by moving over).